 But, like I said, Huppert is the reason this crazy Law And Order: SVU homage ends up working.
 Without her distinctly French persona, Elle wouldn’t be able to dance a fine line between petrified and ever-so aroused.
 Nor would she be able to deliver such inappropriately-timed zingers to such comedic effect.
 She can play the victim, hero, badass – without sounding like a cliché, she can do it all.
 The way she grabs hold of a cock and jerks it into a waste basket is unparalleled in its situational awareness (at work), much like her more vulnerable moments, where Michèle is forced to address her strange desires head-on.
 Lies and backstabbing only help Huppert turn lawful insanity into her personal whodunnit case, tremendously for the better, and rarely for the worst.

 Yet, Elle doesn’t strike with the hardest-hitting erotic thrillers out there, no matter how impressively Paul Verhoeven juggles so many unexpected tones.
-Isabella Huppert is stunning in her sophisticated put-togetheredness despite her attacker, but Verhoeven’s twists are foreshadowed without much to hide.
+Isabelle Huppert is stunning in her sophisticated put-togetheredness despite her attacker, but Verhoeven’s twists are foreshadowed without much to hide.
 Certain shockers like Vincent’s pregnancy surprise slip through, but in the grand scheme of things, Verhoeven becomes distracted from what matters by these little subplot nuggets.
 You’ll laugh when you shouldn’t, wince when you should and feel the pain of a victim’s shame (it’s over, why tell police?) – just manage expectations when you’re almost two-hours in and your foot starts tapping out of run-time fatigue.